kasim95/Web_Backend_Project_2/README.md

 * Raj Chhatbar (chhatbarraj@csu.fullerton.edu) | Role: Dev 3

-### Note
 Here we have used Reddit API to retrieve posts from Reddit.
+These posts are used to populate the DynamoDB posts table and Redis votes table key-value store.

-The uuid used is generated using Python uuid module and then converted to base36 encoding similar to how Reddit generates id.
+The uuid used is generated using Python uuid module and then converted to base36 encoding similar to how Reddit generates their ids.
 All other attributes are retrieved from the API itself.

 Attributes for post database in DynamoDB